-A hint of nostalgia, tightly packed with a light aroma, Darjeeling Tea is a fresh brew sourced straight from the mountains.
+With a hint of nostalgia, and tightly packed with a light aroma, Darjeeling Tea is a fresh brew sourced straight from the mountains.
 This is what you’d sit sipping in your backyard on a rainy evening reminiscing the time you’d spent up in the hills.
-Widely exported and celebrated worldwide, Darjeeling Tea is referred to as “Fine Wine of Teas.”
+Widely exported and celebrated worldwide, Darjeeling Tea is referred to as the “Fine Wine of Teas.”

 Yes, those hilly slopes you see winding up on your way to the mountains- most of it is home-grown Darjeeling Tea.
 The catch, however, is that Darjeeling Tea is strictly referred to as tea that has been completely grown in Darjeeling.
 From cultivating, growing, going through the production process, manufacturing, and the end result of processing in a tea garden.

 The history of Darjeeling Tea can be traced back to as early as the 1840s.
 A civil surgeon, Archibald Campbell who worked in the East India Company brought some seeds of Camellia Sinensis.
 This type of tea plant is also commonly known as the Chinese tea plant.
 He tried his hand at tea planting in Darjeeling.

 This motivated the then government to start tea nurseries shortly.
 The first tea garden in Alubari was opened in the year 1856 and there’s been no turning back since then.
 By 1866, there were 39 tea gardens in Darjeeling, Kurseong, and Kalimpong.

 This tea estate set up a withering and oxidation processing factory in the region.
 Post-Indian independence, in the year 1953, the ‘Tea Act’ was established.
 This act put the tea industry under the regulatory jurisdiction of the Tea Board of India.
 In 1988, the first Indian tea estate obtained organic and biodynamic certification.